 Horizons brings hope to Minnesota communities

-Extension's Horizons program helps small communities with high poverty rates to develop their own leaders and create a thriving community.
-St. James is one of nine Minnesota communities to complete the program in 2008.
+Extension's Horizons program helped small communities with high poverty rates develop their own leaders and create a thriving community.
+St. James was one of nine Minnesota communities to complete the program in 2008.
 With a boost from Extension and the Northwest Area Foundation, St. James factory workers, high-school students, business people, educators and civic leaders together shaped an exciting new future for their town.

-The secret to success is a "grass roots, not top-down" approach and getting together everyone in the community to solve their own issues.
+The secret to success was a "grass roots, not top-down" approach and getting together everyone in the community to solve their own issues.
 In all, 36 Minnesota communities with populations under 10,000 and high poverty rates participated in Horizons.
 The model informed future programs offered by Extension to help communities create change.

 Dedicated volunteers become Master Naturalists

 Minnesotans tend to know a lot about birds and plants.
 But they may not know as much about water quality, geology or land issues.
 In 2005, Extension and the Minnesota Department of Natural Resources created the Master Naturalist program to teach people about their environment and build a corps of dedicated, enthusiastic volunteers.
 Master Naturalists learn the natural history of one of Minnesota's three biomes: Big Woods, Big Rivers; Prairies and Potholes; or North Woods, Great Lakes.
 Then they perform nature-related service, like gathering prairie seed and helping educate others.
 In 2018, 892 Minnesotans were Master Naturalist volunteers.

 Aquatic Invasive Species Detectors volunteer to keep lakes healthy